Transforming Teaching to Generate Student Success

 - Optimize teaching time by focusing on core concepts and avoiding less relevant material.

-- Improve assessment by aligning testing with key outcomes.
+- Improve assessment by aligning testing with key objectives.

 - Understand what is important in the lesson.